 We cover a required inpatient stay as a semi-private room.
 If we authorize partial hospitalization, 2 partial hospitalization visits may be substituted for one inpatient day.
 We provide coverage for active treatment to the maximum number of days shown on the member’s Summary of Benefits.

 Visits for biologically based services will apply to this limit.
 Active treatment means treatment furnished together with inpatient confinement for mental, nervous or emotional disorders, or ailments that meet standards prescribed within the regulations of the commissioner of mental health.

-Our network of laboratory service providers consists of an extensive selection of walk-in patient service centers; many regional and local laboratories; and a national provider of laboratory services, Laboratory Corporation of America (LabCorp).
+Our network of laboratory service providers consists of an extensive selection of walk-in patient service centers; many local, regional and national laboratories.

 Refer our members to participating service centers and laboratories to help them avoid unnecessary costs.
 Referrals are not required.
 Only a care provider’s prescription or lab order form is required.

 We review laboratory ordering information periodically.
 If our data shows a pattern of out-of-network utilization for your practice, we contact you to share this information and engage you to use the contracted network.

 You must follow specific guidelines when you are recommending the use of, making a referral to, or involving a non-participating laboratory or pathologist in a member’s care.